ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

 Every boiler owner should run this program to obtain the error codes for your equipment.
 These are quite specific, and this procedure remains necessary until a database is built up.

-* Installation (if argparse is not available):
+* Installation:

-    $ pip install --user argparse
+    $ pip install --user (--break-system-packages) argparse  colorama

+    Use --break-system-packages if you know what you are doing and not working inside a virtual env.

 * Usage: